kamahen/pykythe/README.md

 * Only works with UTF-8 files (actually, only ASCII), with Unix newline conventions.

+  * 8859-1 (Latin1) may cause bogus error messages.

+* Performance: don't put symtab into JSON (`/pykythe/symtab`), but instead write directly to a separate file (search for comments in `pykythe.pl` about using `fast_read/2` etc).

 * Only tested with Python 3 source (probably works with Python 2, with a bit of fiddling for things like `print` statements and (when implemented) some details of name scope, such as for list comprehensions).

+  * Doesn't yet handle Python 3.8 "walrus" operator.

 * Requires Python 3.7
    * On Ubuntu: `sudo apt-get install python3.7`
-   * You also might have to do something like this: ` cd /usr/lib/python3/dist-packages && sudo ln -s apt_pkg.cpython-36m-x86_64-linux-gnu.so apt_pkg.cpython-37m-x86_64-linux-gnu.so`
+   * You also might have to do something like this: `cd /usr/lib/python3/dist-packages && sudo ln -s apt_pkg.cpython-36m-x86_64-linux-gnu.so apt_pkg.cpython-37m-x86_64-linux-gnu.so`

 * Requires Python 3.7 `2to3`
-   * (See above with "Install `lib2to3` for Python")
+   * (See above with "Install `lib2to3` for Python", although that might not be needed any more.)

 * Requires `mypy_extensions`:
    * `python3.7 -m pip install mypy_extensions`